Fast fashion: France seeks to slow down wasteful industry – DW – 04/08/2024

 "The threshold defining fast fashion should be directly enshrined in the bill and be low enough to also encompass French companies such as sporting goods retailer Decathlon," he told DW.
 "Companies should also have to pay a minimum levy if they get a negative eco-score, something that's so far not included in the plans."

-He added that fast-fashion companies should have the obligation to publish their sales figures for France.
+He added that fast fashion companies should also have the obligation to publish their sales figures for France.

-"That's the only way we can actually understand what we are facing and try to work towards fulfilling the Paris Climate Agreement," Condamine stated, urging French citizens to buy "not more than five new fashion items per year — and not 50 like it's currently the case."
+"That's the only way we can actually understand what we are facing and try to work toward fulfilling the Paris Climate Agreement," he said, urging French citizens to buy "not more than five new fashion items per year — and not 50 like it's currently the case."

 Edited by: Rob Mudge